AlexBezuska/Blog-Jam/README.md

 ## Versioning

-I would like to use SemVer but I need to research how to do that a bit more.
+SemVer, see `CHANGELOG.md`.

 ## Authors

 * **[Alex Bezuska](https://github.com/alexbezuska)** - *Initial work*
-* Shout out to [Barry Rowe](https://github.com/Barryrowe) for a lot of in person help on the project
+* Shout out to [Barry Rowe](https://github.com/Barryrowe) for a lot of in-person help on the project

 See also the list of [contributors](https://github.com/AlexBezuska/Ludum-Dare-entries-2-Blog/contributors) who participated in this project.